Bbenforado/True-Life/README.md

 True life is an app that allows people **to create projects**, and share them.
 It allows to create a **caring life** in a neighbourhood/city.
 There is two type of users: basic user and association.
-Users can checks available projects in their city, apply to them and then, organize and realise them.
+Users can check available projects in their city, apply to them and then, organize and realise them.
 Projects can be anything!
 Basic examples : "This day, this place, this time...
 * ...we are collecting clothes for homeless people